Welcome to the new site. Problems, use store.hemrock.com

 MCP Server

-Connect Claude Desktop or Claude.ai to Hemrock's financial modeling prompt library and concept guides.
-Context primers, task prompts, sanity checks, and the methodology behind the math, pulled automatically into every AI conversation about your model.
+Connect Claude Desktop or Claude.ai to Hemrock's financial modeling.
+Pull context primers, task prompts, sanity checks, and the methodology behind the math into any AI conversation about your model.
+Run cap-table, exit-waterfall, and fund-economics calculations directly against the hosted engines with your API key.

 Settings → Connectors → Add MCP Server